casper-ecosystem/cep18/docs/4-tests.md

 };
 ```

-The testing framework defines constants via the [`constants.rs`](https://github.com/casper-ecosystem/cep18/blob/dev/tests/src/utility/constants.rs) file within the `Utility` directory.
+The testing framework defines constants via the [`constants.rs`](https://github.com/casper-ecosystem/cep18/blob/dev/tests/src/utility/constants.rs) file within the `utility` directory.

 ### Installing the Contract {#deploying-the-contract}

-The next step is to define a struct that has its own virtual machine (VM) instance and implements the Fungible Token methods.
+The next step is to define a struct that has its own virtual machine (VM) instance and implements the Fungible Token entrypoints.
 This struct holds a `TestContext` of its own.
 The _contract_hash_ and the _session_code_ won’t change after the contract is deployed, so it is good to keep them handy.

 This code snippet builds the context and includes the compiled contract _.wasm_ binary being tested.
 The `TestContext` struct creates a new instance of the `cep18_token` with several test accounts.